 By far the welfare of my livestock.
 First and foremost, we want the animals to live a happy, care-free life.
 Without this, everything comes crashing down!

 You supply beef to Steve Cook, owner of Walter Rose.
 Please tell us more.
 What is your secret to excellent beef?

 Back in the 70’s a young Stephen Cook approached us wanting to strike up a deal by where he buys our beef on a standing order, rather than at the local Devizes Cattle Market.
 He made it very clear what he wanted – heifers (females which haven’t had calves) with plenty, but not excessive amount of fat.
 The heifers are marginally smaller than that the steers or older animals.
 This meant that the yield and calibration of his steaks and joints would be much better suited to the modern market.
 Also, the heifers tend to produce a more consistent yield and flavour.

 The breeds, diet and environment are all crucial factors in producing excellent beef.
 Those coupled with the fact that one of the best and most humane slaughter houses just down the roads.
 Stress free animals means better meat!

 What is the future of beef farming?

 Very bright!
 My five sons are growing up, and although I would never force them to go into the family business – I would like to think that they might well follow in their father and grandfathers footsteps.
-British beef is the best in the world – I honestly think that and it’s something we are famous for.
+British beef really is the best in the world – I honestly think that and it’s something we are famous for.
 People are once again taking a huge interest in where their food comes from.
 They are happy to pay for the best eating quality along with the reassuring factor that the animals they are eating lived a care free and happy life!

 What’s next for Stokes Marsh Farm?

-We are constantly working to make the farm better, to work towards being self-sufficient, greener and utilizing our waste.
+We are constantly working to make the farm better, to work towards being self-sufficient, greener and utilising our waste.
 All whist producing the finest beef and at the end of the day making a living from it.